 Year 1 have been studying space as part of their topic this term, ‘Moon Zoom’.
 And surely, (except for a St. Mary’s rocket trip!) there could be no better way of experiencing the galaxy than by journeying into the sky and seeing the stars close up which we did with a visit to a mobile planetarium.

 Our Year 2 children joined a number of other Witney schools on Tuesday to participate in the Year 2 Partnership concert.
 The children performed the story of ‘Penny the Raindrop’, which was a marvellous way to learn about the water cycle through singing and narration.

 Year 2 visited Frankie and Benny's as part of this term’s topic ‘The Scented Garden’.
 The children had great fun designing and making their own pizzas.
 The icing on the cake, or the pepperoni on the pizza, was that they got to take their wonderful creations home to eat and share with their families.

 The children in Reception Class showed lots of enthusiasm when they came to school dressed as a character from a Traditional Tale.
 A vast range of Traditional Tales were represented including; Goldilocks and the Three Bears, Jack and The Beanstalk, Little Red Riding Hood, Rapunzel and The Three Little Pigs.

 Wednesday 12 December saw St. Mary’s stage two performances of the Hoity-Toity Angel in St Mary the Virgin Church.
 The church was packed with families and friends joining us to celebrate our Nativity.
 The performance was wonderful!

-On Monday, Year 1 met lots of exotic animals during their visit from Amate Animalia.
+On Thursday, Year 1 met lots of exotic animals during their visit from Amate Animalia.
 The visit helped to enrich the children’s learning and was part of the introduction to their new topic ‘Paws, claws and Whiskers’.